beckerd/xmb_gamecache/README.md

 # xmb_gamecache — fast XMB Game menu for ARK-4 on big memory cards

+The load time to show items in my 128GB memory card was so frustrating!
+This plugin caches the data that slowed down you accessing your Game > Memory card.

+This plugin also re-arranges items based on "last used" so most recently accessed items in your memory card are first.

+Written by Fable 5, reviewed by me.
+Tested on my PSP1000 with ARK4.
+Use at your own risk of course.
+I can't guarantee this won't conflict with other plugins (this is my only plugin).

+-

 A VSH kernel plugin for PSPs running **ARK-4 CFW** that makes the XMB Game menu load near-instantly, no matter how many ISOs are on the card — including after waking from sleep.